 Most recently, she ran the Boston Marathon again at age 70 in August, 2017.
 Kathy Switzer's amazing career lead to a change in the American society as well.
 Five years after her famous run, a new law was introduced in 1972.
 This new law was called Title IX, and it was part of the Education Amendments of 1972.
 Title IX specifically says, "No person in the [US] shall, on the basis of sex, be excluded from any education program or activity receiving federal financial assistance."
 Title IX was also controversial.
-A lot on people didn't want the law to be passed, and argued that Title IX would just let women join in rather than make a difference.
-But "On June 23, 1972, president Richard Nixon signed the law that would simply become known as Title
+A lot on people didn't want the law to be passed, and argued that Title IX was just going to let women and girls join in rather than make a difference 17.
+But "On June 23, 1972, president Richard Nixon signed the law that would simply become known as Title IX."
+Major sports groups such as the National Collegiate Athletic